 Clarke's Third Law: Xavier Pendragon's abilities are described in the manual as being based in science, yet perceived as magical.

 Comic Book Adaptation: In Sonic the Comic.
 It was one of the most popular non-Sonic Sega strips, producing several storylines and even a summer special.
-Included a Stable Time Loop plot - the Champions try to prevent the discovery of bio-key technology in the past, but it's one of their pursuers dropping a bio-keyed gun that leads to it being reverse-engineered in the first place.
+It included a Stable Time Loop plot: the Champions try to prevent the discovery of bio-key technology in the past, but it's one of their pursuers dropping a bio-keyed gun that leads to it being reverse-engineered in the first place.

 This applies only to the original Genesis game.
 It got fixed in the sequel.
 Despite that however, the AI's difficulty is still off the charts.

-Content Warnings: Challenge from the Dark Side, in addition to the ESRB's "M" rating, received a special Sega-specific classification known as "Deep Water"; the special rating was supposed to denote games with undeniably adult content, but only two other games — X-Perts and Duke Nukem 3D — ever used it.
+Content Warnings: Challenge from the Dark Side received the ESRB's "M" rating (as well it should have).
+It also received a special Sega-specific classification known as "Deep Water", which was supposed to denote games with undeniably adult content.
+Only two other games — X-Perts and Duke Nukem 3D — ever used it.

 Parodied with Hooter, who dons a pair of novelty sunglasses whenever he wins a match.